 Implement Technique Work

-To get a better bench press, it is not enough that you have strong chest and triceps muscles.
+To increase your bench press, it is not enough that you have strong chest and triceps muscles.
 It is important that you have good control and consistency when executing the skill of the bench press itself.

 For example, performing the bench press with a dramatically-pronounced eccentric tempo can help you maintain your posture and ensure you’re moving the bar properly.
 Exercises like the Spoto press, Larsen press, or pressing from a board also serve to address different elements of the movement.